reselbob/dockerdemos/networks-r-us/readme.md

           RX bytes:59664 (58.2 KiB)  TX bytes:59664 (58.2 KiB)
 ```

-Notice that the host network inteface is exposed inexit the contiainer like so:
+Notice that the host network inteface is exposed in the container like so:

 ```text
 enp0s3    Link encap:Ethernet  HWaddr 08:00:27:F4:03:72